gkindel/Matching-Challenge/README.md

 Matching-Challenge
 ==================

-Exercise in response to an open dynamic programming string matching challenge by [@databozo](https://twitter.com/databozo), where dynamic programming is used to implement a simple regular expression with support for '.' and '*' wildcards, as single and variable width matches respectively.
+Exercise in response to an dynamic programming string [matching challenge](http://justinbozonier.posthaven.com/string-pattern-matching-welcome-to-dynamic-pr) by [@databozo](https://twitter.com/databozo), where dynamic programming is used to implement a simple regular expression with support for '.' and '*' wildcards, as single and variable width matches respectively.